-(Photo by ©Summit Entertainment, ©Columbia Pictures, Warner Bros., MGM)
+(Photo by Jay Maidment/©Walt Disney Studios Motion Pictures, ©Columbia Pictures, Warner Bros., Phil Bray/©Dimension Films)

-With that in mind, we look ahead to the films we expect to see gracing cineplex marquees in 2022.
-And boy, do we have some great titles lined up, with superhero fare like The Batman, Thor: Love and Thunder, and Spider-Man: Into the Spider-Verse 2; action and adventure with Uncharted and John Wick: Chapter 4; rousing family films like Sesame Street and Sonic the Hedgehog 2; and even some horror, with Scream and Halloween Ends.
+While the coronavirus pandemic continues to have a massive impact on the movie industry, Hollywood continues to press on in 2022.
+With that in mind, we look ahead to the films we expect to see gracing cineplex marquees in the coming year.
+And boy, do we have some great titles lined up, with superhero fare like The Batman, Thor: Love and Thunder, and Spider-Man: Across the Spider-Verse (Part One); action and adventure with Uncharted and The Lost City; rousing family films like Sonic the Hedgehog 2 and (hopefully) The Bob’s Burgers Movie; and even some horror, with Scream and Halloween Ends.
 As more dates are confirmed and trailers are released for all of these 2022 movies, we’ll continue to update this page, so check back often!
-[Updated 9/10/21]
+[Updated 1/21/22]

 Directed by: Simon Kinberg